 - Definition of done

-Describes the item in short.
+The name describes the item in short.

 The actual content of the item.
 It may be a text, graphic, sketch, animation, or any other format depending on the item type and the needs of product teams and business stakeholders.